LGI Homes

 Founded2003

-LGI Homes primarily targets first-time homebuyers and renters transitioning into homeownership.
+LGI Homes primarily serves first-time homebuyers and renters transitioning into homeownership.
 This is significant because these buyers typically have the least experience reviewing purchase contracts and are most vulnerable to aggressive sales tactics and unfavorable contract terms.

 Documented Contract Patterns